 A: DebiCheck is the name for a specific type of debit order.
-A DebiCheck debit order is one that
+A DebiCheck debit order is one that you

-to confirm the details of the debit order with your bank before it is processed to your bank account.
+confirm the details of the debit order with your bank before it is processed to your bank account.

 Q: Who made this decision and why?

 A: During the last couple of years debit order abuse has increased.
-On the one hand, there has been
+On the one hand, there has been an

-an increase in the number of debit orders being processed to consumers’ bank accounts without their consent.
+increase in the number of debit orders being processed to consumers’ bank accounts without their consent.